Select Page

 Can we say that supervisors, managers and leaders both do things right and do the right things?

 Rarely is life, love and leadership an either/or end game.
-It’s more of a both/and dance in which we balance, shift, and juggle managing the opposing, contradictory, and complementary elements of a longer term truth.
+It’s really a both/and dance in which we balance, shift, and juggle as we manage the opposing, contradictory, and complementary elements of a longer term and big picture truth, which is–many things require us to manage the complexity of both/and, not the simplicity of either/or.

-In Built to Last, Jim Collins and Jerry Porras phrase it beautifully as “avoid the tyranny of the OR and embrace the genius of the AND.”
-That’s a beautiful way to dance!
+In Built to Last, Jim Collins and Jerry Porras phrase it beautifully.
+They counsel us to “avoid the tyranny of the OR and embrace the genius of the AND.”
+Now that’s a beautiful way to dance!

 Image source before quote: morgueFile.com